 Norham Castle is associated with Sir William Marmion, who later became one of the many heroes of Flodden.
 Sir Walter Scott’s poem ‘Marmion’ is named after this knight and the poem’s opening lines feature Norham:

 Day set on Norham’s castled steep ,

 The loophole grates where captives weep,

 In yellow lustre shone.

 The attractive village of Norham was until 1836 the capital of a district called ‘Norhamshire’ which was an outlying part of the County Palatine of Durham belonging to the ‘Prince Bishops’.
 Even after the bishop’s palatine was disbanded it continued to be part of County Durham until 1844.

-Norham’s historic church of St Cuthbert, was originally founded in 830 AD by Eadfrith, Bishop of Lindisfarne.
+Norham’s historic church of St Cuthbert was originally founded in 830 AD by Eadfrith, Bishop of Lindisfarne.
 It had been built to house the remains of a converted Christian Northumbrian King called Ceolwulph, to whom the Venerable Bede dedicated his history of the English Church and People.

 It was to Norham that the monks and bishop who formed the Community of St Cuthbert carrying the coffin and relics of St Cuthbert fled to from Lindisfarne in 875 AD to escape the Viking raids on the Northumbrian coast.
 They were based here for some years before they began their wandering across the north which saw them eventually settle at Chester-le-Street and then later at Durham.